pavle99/Django-Template/README.md

 - Change password
 - Forgot password
 - Set password

+I have setup CORS headers for the APIs so that you can access them from the frontend.
+You can change the allowed origins with the `CORS_ALLOWED_ORIGINS` variable.

 For users CRUD, you have the following functionalities you can find in the `users` app:
 - List all users